flancia-coop/doc.anagora.org/flancia-meet.md

     - Prepare [[CV]]
     - Open github.com account
         - a git repository is like a folder/directory
-        - you keep copies of them locally (in your )
+        - you keep copies of them locally (in your computer) and synchronize with a git server (like github.com)

 -